CSStarfish/Class-Responses/July21Response.md

 **3. What are the purposes of input functions and defining feature columns?**

 *   Input functions provide training, testing, and prediction data.
-One input function (i.e., input_validation_set()) first does this by returning a dataset object that outputs a feature dictionary, which contains features mapped to their respective values, as well as an array of label values.
+One input function (i.e., input_validation_set()) first does this by returning a dataset object that outputs a feature dictionary, as well as an array of label values.
+The feature dictionary contains features mapped to their respective values.
 Another function (i.e., input_fn()) then places this data into a dataset, shuffles the data in the dataset during model training, and returns batches of the shuffled data for training.
 This same function then gets used with a lambda when training and evaluating the model to store arguments.
 During evaluation, input_fn runs just one epoch.
 After this, input_fn places batches of input into a datset without labels and is again used with lambda in the prediction stage of the model.

 *   It is important to define feature columns because these objects describe the features the model should use from the input functions' features dictionary.
 The features data are placed in these columns and provide the identifying characteristics of the classes, which the model uses as the basis for its classification predictions.
 In the case of this program, the feature columns include the sepal length, sepal width, petal length, and petal width; each of these can be used to identify the type of iris (i.e., Setosa, Versicolor, and Virginica).
 These columns represent each feature as a 32 bit, floating point integer for the model.
 Depending on the Estimator selected, the feature columns will also be passed to the feature column argument when instantiating the Estimator.